mattfeng/csaw-hsf-writeups/README.md

 Username: jhunkse
 Password: Do Ev1l
 ```
 What kind of person puts spaces in their password though?
+Anyways, now we can take a look at his Dropbox files.
+There's an:
+ * AVD (Android Virtual Device)
+ * Debian Credentials (j:hack4lyfe)
+ * Phishing Script (Not yet uploaded...)
+ * Database File
+ * IDS File (Intrusion Detection System PCAP)

+Three of these are new containers.
+Let's take a look.

+##### IDS File?
+> Just got my hands on this - now we can figure out how to be more stealthy :) - M

+Sounds pretty ominous.
+We download the file, and open it up in Wireshark.

+##### DB
+> Just incase I need to access this elsewhere...

+Some kind of database file.